 Call me a Scrooge.
 Call me British.
 The staff are just over-friendly.
 By all means, come up to me and ask if I’m okay that’s good customer service.
 But when i say I’m fine, leave me alone.
 Please don’t walk around the store with me to see what I’m buying.

-I have anxiety so the prospect of going into the store does send me into a bit of a frenzy just because the staff are so in-your-face.
-I did a bit of research on this and apparently if you directly tell a member of staff that you wish to be left alone, for anxiety or said other reason, they will.
+I deal with anxiety so the prospect of going into the store sends me into a frenzy, only because the staff are so in-your-face.
+I did a bit of research on this and apparently if you directly tell a member of staff that you wish to be left alone, for anxiety or other, they will.
 Not only will they leave you alone but they’ll tell the other members of staff not to approach you either.

 Maybe I’m making a big deal of this but I’d rather not have the entirety of the staff being told not to approach me and drawing more attention to me.
 Particularly when the staff could stop just being so

 pushy in-your-face.
 I’m sorry but there is just no need for it, it’s incredibly uncomfortable.
 If I say I’m fine, I mean it.
 Please leave me to shop in peace.

 At Christmas time an employee basically linked arms with me as she added products into my basket that I admitted I’d never tried.
 No please stop.
 Unless you plan on picking up my tab, get your hands out of my basket please.

 They pressure sell with a smile

 I continued to politely thank her every time she’d say something about these bath bombs, while she was still standing beside me i add.
-I went to make my way to pay and she stops me again and says ‘are you really sure you don’t want one?’
+I went to make my way to pay and she stops me again and says ‘are you sure you don’t want one?’